vespakoen/authority-laravel/README.md

 All credits go to machuga for PHP-izing this awesome library

 ## NOTE

-- This bundle is not (yet) available via artisan.
-- And lastly, Unlike the Codeigniter Authorization library, "Users" and "Roles" have "has_and_belongs_to_many" relations.
+Unlike the Codeigniter Authorization library, "Users" and "Roles" have "has_and_belongs_to_many" relations.

 ## Configuration